TimvanScherpenzeel/profiling-research/README.md

 - Never disable mipmaps if the texture can be seen in a smaller scale, to avoid slowdowns due to texture cache misses.
 - Make use of GPU compressed textures where possible as smaller texture formats result in faster materials.

 Often the shadow map rendering is bound by vertex shader, except if you have very large areas of shadow casting masked or translucent materials.
-Possible causes could be dense meshes, no LOD, usage of tesselation or relying too much world position offsets.
+Possible causes could be dense meshes, no LOD, usage of tessellation or relying too much world position offsets.
 Shadow map rendering cost scales with the number of dynamic lights in the scene, number of shadow casting objects in the light frustum and the number of cascades.
 This is a very common bottleneck and only larger content changes can reduce the cost.

-Highly tessallated meshes, where the wireframe appears as a solid color, can suffer from poor quad utilization.
+Highly tessellated meshes, where the wireframe appears as a solid color, can suffer from poor quad utilization.
 This is because GPUs process triangles in 2x2 pixel blocks and reject pixels outside of the triangle a bit later.
-This is needed for mip map computations.
+This is needed for mip-map computations.
 For larger triangles, this is not a problem, but if triangles are small or very lengthy the performance can suffer as many pixels are processed but few actually contribute to the image.

 If you are vertex shader bound you can look at the following optimisation techniques:
 - Avoid using too many vertices (use LOD meshes).
-- Verify your LOD is setup with aggresive transition ranges.
+- Verify your LOD is setup with aggressive transition ranges.
 A LOD should use vertex count by at least 2x.
 To optimize this, check the wireframe, solid colors indicate a problem.
 - Avoid using complex world position offsets (morph targets, vertex displacement using textures with poor mip-mapping)
-- Avoid tesselation if possible (if necessary be sure to limit to tessalation factor to a reasonable amount).
+- Avoid tessellation if possible (if necessary be sure to limit the tessellation factor to a reasonable amount).
 Pretesselated meshes are usually faster.
 - Very large meshes can be split up for better view culling.
 - Avoid using too many vertex attributes.
 - Verify that the vertex count on your models in reasonable.